ConnectSDK/Connect-SDK-iOS-Core/README.md

 ##Setup
 Unless you are doing very specialized work to extend the SDK, you should not need to make direct use of this repository.
 Instead, clone the [main repository](https://github.com/ConnectSDK/Connect-SDK-iOS), which includes this repository as a submodule.

+##Limitations/Caveats

+- Subtitles support (`SRT` format only): implemented in DLNA service.
+Since there is no official specification for them, subtitles may not work on all DLNA-compatible devices.
+This feature has been tested and works on LG WebOS and Netcast TVs.

 ##License
 Copyright (c) 2013-2015 LG Electronics.